MixinNetwork/developers.mixin.one/api/_docs/g-transfer/deposit.md

 order: 9
 ---

-Gant an asset's deposit address.
+Get an asset's deposit address.
 The api same as `Read Asset`.

 ###### GET /assets/:id